Suvidhi-commits/CRUD-restapi/README.md

 Add Record using rest call into mongodb database<br/>
 Edit Record using rest call into mongodb database<br/>
-Delete Record using rest call into mongodb database<br/>
+Delete Record of particular id using rest call into mongodb database<br/>
 view records of particular id using rest call into mongodb database<br/>